o3de/o3de.org/content/docs/userguide/materials/clone-node.md

 ---
-description: ' Use the Clone material node in the &script-canvas; editor in &ALYlong;
-  to create a copy of a material file. '
+description: ' Use the Clone material node in the Script Canvas editor in Amazon Lumberyard to create a copy of a material file. '
 title: Clone
 ---